jadermcs/jadermcs.github.io/content/archive/notes-on-mining.md

 date = 2023-02-05
 +++

-This is a compilation of my studies on data mining, it generaly covers algorithms for mining data.
+This is a compilation of my studies on data mining, it generally covers algorithms for mining data.

 # Map-Reduce